docker/docs/datacenter/install/aws.md

 ---
-title: Deploy Docker Enterprise Edition on AWS (Standard/Advanced)
+title: Deploy Docker Enterprise Edition (Standard/Advanced) on AWS Marketplace
 description: Learn how to deploy Docker EE for AWS (Standard/Advanced) with one click, using an Amazon AWS CloudFormation template
 keywords: docker, datacenter, install, orchestration, management
 ---